 Why don’t Methodists pray the Hail Mary?

 Methodists don’t say the Catholic “Hail Mary” prayer because it violates their doctrines of Jesus Christ and prayer.
 The mantra “Salvation by grace alone, through faith alone in Christ alone,” has always been a distinguishing mark of the Methodism and all other Protestant traditions.
+(Also see Methodist vs Lutheran: What’s the Difference?)

 This means that Christ is the believer’s sole mediator and ultimate intercessor and making petitions to Mary or any other saint is an affront to this truth.
 In defense of this stance, Methodists cite biblical teaching like,